pgcrumley/Projects/UsbCameraServer/README.md

 Edit the UsbCameraServer.service file to change the video_device to use.

+Run the __FindCaptureDevices.py__ command to determine what devices are found.

 ### Configure the software (15 minutes -- longer if system is not up-to-date)

 Become root for the next few operations: